Netflix/dynomite/README.md

 ## Pipelining

-Nutcracker enables proxying multiple client connections onto one or few server connections.
+Dynomite enables proxying multiple client connections onto one or few server connections.
 This architectural setup makes it ideal for pipelining requests and responses and hence saving on the round trip time.

-For example, if nutcracker is proxing three client connections onto a single server and we get requests - 'get key\r\n', 'set key 0 0 3\r\nval\r\n' and 'delete key\r\n' on these three connections respectively, nutcracker would try to batch these requests and send them as a single message onto the server connection as 'get key\r\nset key 0 0 3\r\nval\r\ndelete key\r\n'.

-Pipelining is the reason why nutcracker ends up doing better in terms of throughput even though it introduces an extra hop between the client and server.

-## Deployment

-If you are deploying nutcracker in production, you might consider reading through the [recommendation document](notes/recommendation.md) to understand the parameters you could tune in nutcracker to run it efficiently in the production environment.
+In addition, Dynomite will be responsible for data replications across nodes.

 ## Utils
 + [nagios checks](https://github.com/wanelo/nagios-checks/blob/master/check_twemproxy)